YasirMukhtar/YasirMukhtar/README.md

 - 👋 Hi, I’m @YasirMukhtar
 - 👀 I’m interested in Mobile Development Using Flutter
-- 🌱 I’m currently learning Dart and also doing a job as a Flutter Developer in Chimp Advertising
+- 🌱 I’m currently learning Dart and also doing a job as a Flutter Developer.
 - 💞️ I’m looking to collaborate on Mobile App Development.
 - 📫 Email :- yasirmukhtar822@gmail.com
 -    Contact no :- 03082305075